 Modeling

-But being able to quickly I/O parts of large datasets makes it very easy to iteratively run analyses on subsets of your data.
-E.g., I typically pair with fixest for unmatched performance on high-dimensional data.
+FWIW being able to quickly I/O parts of large datasets makes it very easy to iteratively run analyses on subsets of your data.
+E.g., I often pair with fixest for exceptional in-memory performance.

 You can also run bespoke models via UDFs and/or predictions on database backends.
 [Ex.
 1, 2, 3]